-(C) Any issuance of a final cleanup action plan under WAC 173-340-380; and
+(C) Any issuance of a final cleanup action plan under WAC 173-340-380;

-(D) Any Ecology determination that the selected cleanup action cannot achieve established cleanup standards or, where applicable, remediation levels;

 (xii) For independent remedial actions:

-(A) Any notice of a planned independent interim action or cleanup action submitted to Ecology in anticipation of a private right of action under WAC 173-340-545(3)(a); and
+(A) Any notice of a planned independent interim action or cleanup action submitted to ecology in anticipation of a private right of action under WAC 173-340-545(3)(a); and

 (B) Any proposed area-wide groundwater conditional point of compliance under WAC 173-340-720(8)(d)(iii)(D); and

-(xiii) Any other notice that Ecology considers appropriate for inclusion.
+(xiii) Any other notice that ecology considers appropriate for inclusion.

 (8) Evaluation of public participation needs.
-For Ecology-conducted and Ecology-supervised remedial actions, Ecology will evaluate public participation needs at the site.
+For ecology-conducted and ecology-supervised remedial actions, ecology will evaluate public participation needs at the site.
 The evaluation must include an identification of the potentially affected vicinity for the remedial action.
-For sites where site-specific risk assessment is used, Ecology will also evaluate public interest in the site, significant public concerns regarding future site use, and public values to be addressed through the public participation plan.
+For sites where site-specific risk assessment is used, ecology will also evaluate public interest in the site, significant public concerns regarding future site use, and public values to be addressed through the public participation plan.

 (9) Public participation plans.
-For Ecology-conducted and Ecology-supervised remedial actions, except emergency remedial actions, Ecology will ensure that a public participation plan is developed and implemented.
+For ecology-conducted and ecology-supervised remedial actions, except emergency remedial actions, ecology will ensure that a public participation plan is developed and implemented.

 (a) Purpose and scope.
 A public participation plan is intended to encourage a coordinated and effective public involvement tailored to the public's needs at a site, and facilitate equitable participation by the public.
 The scope of the plan must be commensurate with: